 An evolutionary review of the plant kingdom with the classification, morphology and life cycles of representatives of the algae, fungi, bryophytes and tracheophytes.
 Special attention will be given to the fungi with an introduction to plant pathology.
 The Angiosperms will be briefly considered, with a review of the evolution and history of our flora.

-Text: Bold, THE PLANT KINGDOM
+Text: Burns, THE PLANT KINGDOM

-B 110b: The Animal Kingdom Instructor: Prof. Crosby
+B 110a,b: The Animal Kingdom Instructor: Prof. Prange